 GWL believes in the principles of social justice, acknowledges that discrimination affects people in complex ways and is committed to challenging all forms of inequality with an intersectional approach.
 The aim of this Policy is to ensure that in carrying out its activities, GWL will have due regard to promoting equality of opportunity, diversity and inclusion across the organisation, promoting good relations between people of diverse backgrounds, and eliminating unlawful discrimination.

 Equality, Diversity and Inclusion Action Plan

-The Equality, Diversity and Inclusion (EDI) Action Plan details how EDI shapes the work at Glasgow Women’s Library looking at the period 2016 to 2019.
+The Equality, Diversity and Inclusion Action Plan details how EDI shapes the work at Glasgow Women’s Library, looking at the period 2018 to 2021.

 This policy sets out how we put this commitment into practice.

 Our aim is to make GWL Net Zero by 2030.
 This handbook lays out how this will be achieved.

 Download: Net Zero Handbook

 Our Collections Development Policy details the criteria governing future acquisitions & donations, as well as the disposal of donated materials not relevant to our collection.